 The students we tutor have the potential to be top-notch writers and communicators.
 The WR 121 Tutorial helps them to meet that potential:

-- Many of the students served in the WR 121 Tutorial are non-native speakers of English.
+- Many of the students served in the WR 121 Tutorial are second-language speakers of English.
 Our tutors are trained in strategies for helping English language learners develop their writing and communication skills.

 Benefits Across the Community